Tonight (I'm Lovin' You): Music video

 The entertainment portal DesiHits said that "all of Enrique's videos have been hot, but 'Tonight (I'm Lovin' You)' takes the crown as it is quite a provocative clip."
 Jocelyn Vena from MTV explained "Iglesias has noted that when he sat down to record the song about being straightforward with a lady about his intentions to bed her, he didn’t want to sound 'arrogant'.
 It seems that, while this video will never be 'Hero', we're excited to see what Enrique has up his sleeve for the clip for this very, very special track."

-The music video aroused a lot of controversies in France, due to its sexual explicit content and erotic images, and the fact that the warning Not advised to kids under 10 years old (in French : Déconseillé aux moins de 10 ans) didn't appears in all music channels.
-Many parents and family complained that such content is broadcast during the day, which can hit the sensitivity of young people.
-Thus, on May 2, 2011, the French Audiovisual Regulation would decide to ban the "Tonight" music video alongside with Rihanna's controversial SM video "S&M" from day TV-broadcasting and only broadcast it after 10 p.m.
+The music video aroused a lot of controversy in France, due to its sexual explicit content and erotic images, and the fact that the warning Not advised to kids under 10 years old (in French: Déconseillé aux moins de 10 ans) didn't appear in all music channels.
+Many parents and families complained that such content is broadcast during the day, which can hit the sensitivity of young people.
+Thus, on May 2, 2011, the French Audiovisual Regulation would decide to ban the "Tonight" music video along with Rihanna's controversial SM video "S&M" from day TV-broadcasting and only broadcast it after 10 p.m.
 After its ban, "Tonight (I'm Lovin' You)" was broadcast with or without a warning Not advised to kids under 10 years old (in French : Déconseillé aux moins de 10 ans) or Not advised to kids under 12 years old (in French : Déconseillé aux moins de 12 ans) (depending on music channels), same as Rihanna's video.
 The video was ranked at #4 at the Best Videos of 2011 by MTV.
 Different versions of the video together have been viewed over 250 million times.